Nigel Vaughan: Personal life

-In February 2018 Vaughan met Misdella Mechela Perez a Cuban lady and after a three year courtship, they decided to get married on Friday 1 July 2021 in Richmond, Houston, Texas.
-After working for nine years in The Woodlands under the leadership of Don Gemmell, Vaughan was asked by Gemmell if he wanted to move to Dynamo West in Katy, Houston, Texas where he will be under the guidance of Ristic Radojica.
-Vaughan accepted the position in March and moved house at the end of the Spring Season 2022 from Tomball to Mission Bend, in Houston, Texas.
+In February 2018 Vaughan met Misdella Mechela Perez a Cuban lady and after a three-year courtship, they decided to get married on Friday 1 July 2021 in Richmond, Houston, Texas.
+After working for nine years in The Woodlands under the leadership of Don Gemmell, Vaughan was asked by Gemmell if he wanted to move to Dynamo West programme in Katy/Fulshear, Texas where he is under the guidance of Ristic Radojica.
+Vaughan accepted the position on 1st March and moved house at the end of the Spring Season 2022 from Tomball to Mission Bend, in Houston, Texas.

+In May 2024 Vaughan went to the dermatologist as his wife Mechela was concerned about a black spot under his left ear.
+On 23rd May he was diagnosed with melanoma.
+Thanks to Dr Jennifer McQuade of MD Anderson Cancer Centre in Houston, the cancer was controlled.
+It took more than a year for the chemotherapy treatment to clear Vaughan of his cancer in September 2024.

+On 1st November 2024 Vaughan went to see his friend Danny Hill's wife Kelly to apply for US citizenship by filing online.
+On Saturday 11th January 2025 the US government swore Vaughan in with 1500 others to become a US citizen.